Pesadha Kannum Pesume: Plot

 Vikram is a happy-go-lucky man who works in an advertising agency.
 He is a casanova and enjoys playing pranks on people.
 Vikram is in love with Swetha, who is very possessive about him.
 In one of his many practical jokes, he tells Swetha one day that he is already married.
 He even introduces her to Priya, who is a model working for him, and she convinces Swetha that they are married.
 Swetha is heartbroken and decides to marry a boy whom her parents chose.
 When Vikrma learns of this, he returns and tells her that everything was a planned joke, but to his shock, Priya who was his college mate, turns against him and continues to tell Swetha that she is Vikram's wife.
 Priya has an axe to grind against Vikram, because of whom her father killed himself while they were in college.
 Finally, all ends well.

 Production

 The film saw the second collaboration of Kunal, Monal, director Murali Krishna and music composer Bharani after the success of their first film Paarvai Ondre Pothume (2001).
 The film turned out to be the final film of Monal as she had committed suicide prior to its release.
+The film was launched on 5 December 2001 and the first scene was shot on Kunal and Monal at Pillayar temple of AVM Studios.